 - You fail to comply with an order of the court

-You do not complete a payment plan or fail to make payments as promised
+- You do not complete a payment plan or fail to make payments as promised.

-Failure to Make a Plea
+Failure to Appear

-Can issue a warrant for your arrest.
+- Issue a warrant for your arrest

-If you have appeared before a judge and have agreed to a payment plan, community service, or other judicial orders, you must complete these orders as specified or a warrant will be issued for your arrest.
+If you have appeared before a judge and have agreed to a payment plan, community service, or other judicial orders, you must complete these orders as specified or a warrant may be issued for your arrest.

 Resolving a Warrant